What is a Protected Trust Deed?

 MoneySave Solutions has specialist partners who can help any clients who would like to make use of this debt solution.
 It is important that you read the Debt Advice and Information Pack (PDF), produced by the Accountant in Bankruptcy (AIB), and there are several important points that need to be considered before signing a Trust Deed, which is a very serious matter:

 - An ordinary Trust Deed is not binding on your creditors unless they agree to its terms and it becomes Protected.
 Your Trust Deed will become protected if a sufficient proportion of creditors agree to it.
 When you sign a Trust Deed, your Trustee will write to all your creditors asking them to agree to its terms.
-They must respond within 5 weeks.
-If more than half of your creditors in number or if creditors who, together, are owed more than 2 thirds of your total debt, write to your Trustee to say they do not agree to your trust deed being protected, your Trust Deed will NOT become protected.
+If they do not object within 5 weeks then they are deemed to have agreed to the terms of the Trust Deed.
+A Trust Deed will not be protected if more than half in number or no less than third in value object.

-- A Protected Trust Deed (PTD) will be recorded in the Register of Insolvencies, a public register administered by the Accountant in Bankruptcy, as a 'Protected Trust Deed' and will be published by the Trustee in the Edinburgh Gazette as part of the process of the trust deed becoming 'protected'.
+- A Protected Trust Deed (PTD) will be recorded in the Register of Insolvencies, a public register administered by the Accountant in Bankruptcy, as a 'Protected Trust Deed'.
 This binds your creditors and prevents them from making you bankrupt so long as you stick to the terms of the PTD.

-- Recent changes implemented through Part 2 of the Home Owner and Debtor Protection (Scotland) Act in November 2010 affect how your home is treated in a PTD.
+- Recent changes implemented through S166 of BSA 2016 affect how your home is treated in a PTD.
 If you own your home, you may have the option of asking your secured creditors (mortgage lender) for their permission to exclude your home from the trust deed.
 If your secured creditors agree, the rest of your creditors will be informed of this when they are asked to agree to the protection of your Trust Deed.
 If your creditors do not object to your trust deed becoming protected, you will keep control of the equity in your home.
 The rest of your assets pass to your Trustee as normal.

-- Whilst on a PTD and for 3 years after completing it your credit rating will be affected - a PTD may last 3 years but the effect on your credit rating will last 6 years, though your record will show the debts as cleared from the point that you are discharged (typically 3 years).
-During the term of the Trust Deed, you will not be able to obtain credit over £250 without telling the creditor about the PTD.
+- Whilst on a PTD and for 2 years after completing it your credit rating will be affected - a PTD may last 48 months but the effect on your credit rating will last 6 years, though your record will show the debts as cleared from the point that you are discharged.

 - Whilst your PTD Proposal is being prepared your unsecured credit accounts may go into further arrears until the Trustee starts disbursing payments to these creditors.